+COBRA participant pays 100% of premium.
+2% Admin Fee is charged in addtion to rates.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the Total OPEB Liability of the plan and the annual OPEB expense of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The schedule of changes in the County's Total OPEB Liability, presented as required supplementary information, presents trend information about whether the Total OPEB Liability is increasing or decreasing over time relative to the covered-employee payroll.
-The measurement date of the actuarial results presented is June 30, 2020.
+The measurement date of the actuarial results presented is June 30, 2021.

-Actuarial Methods and Assumptions Projections of benefits for financial reporting purposes are based on the substantive plan (the Plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
+Actuarial Methods and Assumptions Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.

-Assumptions used in calculating the actuarial liabilities associated with the Deschutes County Retiree Health Plan include a 3.50% investment return; an assumed inflation rate of 2.50%; an insurance premium annual trend rate of 5.00% into perpetuity; a retiree health claims annual trend rate of 5.00% into perpetuity; and retirement rates used by Oregon PERS adjusted for County trends.
-Because there are no assets, the investment return of 3% is set to equal the expected long-term return on the County's own investments.
+Assumptions used in calculating the actuarial liabilities associated with the Deschutes County Retiree Health Plan include an assumed discount rate of 2.16%; an assumed inflation rate of 2.5% for all future years; an insurance premium annual trend rate of 5.00% into perpetuity; a retiree health claims annual trend rate of 5.00% into perpetuity; and retirement rates used by Oregon PERS adjusted for County trends.
+The 2.16% discount rate assumption is the June 30, 2021 rate in the 20-Year General Obligation Municipal Bond Index published by Bond Buyer.
 The annual salary increase for employees are assumed to be 3.50% in all future years.
-Rates of withdrawal and mortality are generally the same rates that were used in the December 31, 2017 actuarial valuation of the Oregon Public Employees Retirement System as referenced in the PERS footnote 4.
+Rates of withdrawal and mortality are generally the same rates that were used in the December 31, 2018 actuarial valuation of the Oregon Public Employees Retirement System as referenced in the PERS footnote 4.C.

-The Actuarial cost method used in the valuation of this plan is the Entry Age Normal.
+The actuarial cost method used in the valuation of this plan is the Entry Age Normal Method.
 Under this method, the actuarial present value of the projected benefits of each active employee included in the valuation is allocated on a level dollar basis over the service of the active employee between assumed Entry Age (date of hire) and assumed Exit Age(s).
 The portion of this actuarial present value allocated to the valuation year is called the service cost for that active employee.
+The sum of these individual service costs is the Plan's Service Cost for the valuation year.
 The present value of benefits for current retirees plus the accumulated value of all prior service costs is the Total OPEB Liability.
 Under this method, the actuarial gains (losses), as they occur, reduce (increase) the Total OPEB Liability.
 The Deschutes County Retiree Health Plan is deemed "unfunded" in accordance with the relevant GASB statements.